ncatlab/nlab-content/pages/2/7/4/1/1472/content.md

 1. a choice of linear [[representation]] $\rho$ of $G$, such that all observed [[fermion]] fields are components of [[section]]s of a $\rho$-[[associated bundle]].

-What precisely the "standard" model of parrticle physics is changes slightly over time, as new experimental insights are gained.
+What precisely the "standard" model of particle physics is changes slightly over time, as new experimental insights are gained.
 Its particles were added item-by-item as they were discovered.
 More recently the mass of the particles called [[neutrino]]s, which was originally thought to be precisely 0, was measured to be very small, bu non-vanishing.

 The standard model as far as understood today exhibits a curious mixture of pattern and irregularity.
 This seems to suggest that it ought to have a more fundamental description in terms of a conceptually simpler structure out of which these patterns with their irregularities emerge.
-Since also the force of [[gravity]] is not presently included in the [[quantization]] of the standard model, it may seem plausible be that this underlying structure may be related to [[quantum gravity]].
+Since also the force of [[gravity]] is not presently included in the [[quantization]] of the standard model, it may seem plausible that this underlying structure is related to [[quantum gravity]].

 We discuss in the following some of the proposals that have been suggested for how to formalize this situation.